 - Tier 2 pricing represents a partially subsidized rate that is available to all families regardless of income level.

-- Tier 3 is our scholarship program, which requires income verification and an application to determine eligibility.
-Learn about our scholarship program.
+- Tier 3 is our scholarship program, which is available at all programs.
 If you have questions or concerns about the cost of camp or our pricing model, please give us a call at (925) 680-4994 so that we can provide assistance and get your family to camp.

 DYF provides one of the best educational and diabetes support programs in the country.
 This involves significant investments in staff training and diabetes education, participant safety, psycho-social issues, working effectively with children, recreational fun, and an administrative system that ensures that all regulations and requirements working with children are met.
 DYF owns and operates its own facility, Bearskin Meadow Camp, which is accredited by the American Camp Association and requires meeting over 360 standards for fun, safe, and effective programs.